sysrev/sysrev/README.md

 <!-- 1.
 Define data retrieval and handling in 'data/definitions.cljs' -->

 <!-- 1.
 Create or modify a reagent component in 'views/' -->

+## Testing

+Testing is done both locally and on our Jenkins continuous deployment server at builds.insilica.co.
+If a new test namespace is created, it should be added to the sysrev.test.all in order for it to be picked up by the Jenkins test server.

 ## Config Files